Fertility Enhancement Surgery

 3. Operative technique that respects the pelvic environment which minimizes bleeding and devitalized tissue.

 There are also numerous cutting edge, evidence based modalities that has been shown to help with healing and reduce adhesion formation.
-We routinely use autologous platelet rich plasma during surgery (click here for more details) and in select patients we use dehydrated amniotic membrane allograft (click here for more details).
+We routinely use autologous platelet rich plasma during surgery (click here for more details) and in select patients we use dehydrated amniotic membrane allograft (click here, here, and here).

 Surgery of the uterus